 The range of instruments available to combat crime in the field of foreign trade and payments has been substantially improved in recent years; it aims not only to prosecute offenders, but in the first place to prevent the occurrence of illegal exports.
-As indicated above, the Customs Criminological Office is entitled to monitor mail and telecommunications; this authorization has been extended throughout 2004.
-Following up on indications that a serious crime is being planned against German foreign trade and payments law, the Customs Criminological Office is empowered to monitor the telephone, fax and mail traffic of persons and companies involved in foreign trade and payments transactions, even before a criminal offense has been committed.
+As indicated above, the Customs Criminological Office is entitled to monitor mail and telecommunications.
+Following up on indications that a serious crime is being planned against German foreign trade and payments law, the Customs Criminological Office is empowered to monitor the telephone, fax and mail traffic of persons and companies involved in foreign trade and payments transactions, even before a criminal offence has been committed.

 Additionally, the online KOBRA export monitoring system has considerably expanded the information base of the surveillance and investigation authorities, enabling them to keep tabs on exports, analyze the export patterns of exporters and the procurement patterns of importers, and, to obtain essential information about the procurement structures of sensitive countries.
+On 01 August 2006 a new computer-based export monitoring system called ATLAS-AUSFUHR was installed, that will be running in addition to the monitoring system KOBRA until 01.
+July 2009.
+On that date ATLAS-AUSFUHR will replace KOBRA and the exporters will be obliged to take part in ATLAS-AUSFUHR and send their export data electronically.